EASTER ISLAND - RAPA NUI

 Rapa Nui is literally in the middle of the ocean.
 The nearest inhabited island is Pitcairn, about 2,000 kilometers away, and mainland Chile is about 3,700 kilometers away.
 It was precisely this tremendous isolation from the rest of the world that gave rise to such a special culture and mentality.

 The island has an area of 170 km2 approximately, with a population of about 7,700 inhabitants, who live mainly in its capital and only population center called Hanga Roa.

 The best environment

 Anakena, the main beach of Easter Island, represents the typical idea we all have in mind when we think of a paradisiacal beach.
-The fine white coral sand, the crystal clear turquoise sea, the calm waves and the coconut trees make it an ideal place for relaxation.
-But Anakena is not only an idyllic beach, this place is considered the cradle of Rapa Nui history and culture.
+The fine white coral sand, crystal clear turquoise sea, calm waves and coconut trees make it an ideal place for relaxation.

 According to legend the first king of the island, the Ariki Hotu Matu'a, and his family, first landed in Anakena Bay more than 1300 years ago.